 Meteorological Winter begun as often is the case (as the 30 year trend line on Wetterzentrale GFS ensemble charts show) with a marked rise in temperature compared to the preceding colder period in November!
 So far this is pretty typical weather fare for the time of year and on average meaningful and sustained lift served snowsports pre Christmas is not that common and at Glencoe getting started before New Year has historically been fairly rare.

 Keep an eye on the webcams below and click the links to view full size images and all the views.

-Warren Miller's TIMELESSTickets are now on sale for all Scottish screenings of the 70th anniversary Warren Miller Entertainment film - TIMELESS (apart from Stirling in January which will be available soon).
-The Scottish leg of the tour kicks off with the following dates next week:
+Warren Miller's TIMELESSTickets are now on sale for all Scottish screenings of the 70th anniversary Warren Miller Entertainment film - TIMELESS which returns to the road in early January:

 - Stirling // Sun 5th Jan - Macrobert Filmhouse

 - Aberdeen // Wed 8th Jan - Belmont Filmhouse